 And have a look at this feedback on SiteJabber.

 Fiverr is not alone here.
-Have a look at the feedback by a PeoplePerHour buyer.
+Have a look at the feedback from a PeoplePerHour buyer.

 3. I Want to Make Money Writing For My Online Ventures